Table of Contents

 Prostate cancer can spread to other organs or lymph nodes outside the pelvic area.
 This is called metastatic disease.
 The tumours in other organs or lymph nodes are called metastases.
 Your doctor may recommend treating metastatic disease with hormonal therapy.

-It is important to realize that metastatic disease cannot be cured.
+It is important to realise that metastatic disease cannot be cured.
 Instead, your doctor will try to slow the growth of the tumour and the metastases.
 This will give you the chance to live longer and have fewer symptoms.

 This section addresses different types of hormonal therapy, which you should discuss with your doctor.